Garden Club

 Where do they meet?

-From May through mid-October, we’ll meet at a community garden plot at Zumbro South Park.
-At the tail-ends of the growing season, we’ll meet at Everwild Nature School.
+From May through mid-October, we’ll meet at a community garden plot at Zumbro South Gardens.
+At the tail-ends of the growing season, we’ll meet at People of Hope.

 Garden Club seasons